SatoryKono/ChEMBL_data_acquisition/README.md

 3. Immediately repeat the same command — or call `python scripts/check_determinism.py --no-dry-run` with the intended input — to produce a second export.
-4. Compare the resulting files (the helper computes SHA256 digests for CSVs and `.meta.yaml` sidecars).
+4. Compare the resulting files (the helper computes SHA256 digests for CSVs and, when emitted via `--emit-legacy-artifacts`, `.meta.yaml` sidecars).
 Any mismatch indicates a determinism regression.
 5. In read-only environments rely on
    `python scripts/check_determinism.py --dry-run`.
 The helper hashes the combined stdout/stderr logs from two consecutive runs and prints